Trailside Services are now part of CT Trail Finder!

 Description

-East of these towns, in Andover and Columbia, the trail is more remote passing through woodlands, along the edges of fields and crossing and abutting the Hop River.
-Add to these attributes the workmanship of the stone cuts, the low land “fills” and the remaining stone work of water crossings, and for a quiet, scenic and historic outing, the Hop River State Park Trail is hard to beat.
+East of these towns, in Andover and Columbia, the trail is more remote, passing through woodlands, along the edges of fields and crossing and abutting the Hop River.
+Hop River State Park is also known for the workmanship of the stone cuts, the low land “fills” and the remaining stone work of water crossings.

-As the railroad that once connected Hartford to Manchester, Vernon, Bolton, Andover and Willimantic became abandoned, weedy growth took over from lack of use.
-And as with so many rail lines, the war efforts demanded the steel of the rails and they were removed for scrap value.
-Fortunately for today’s trail users the rail beds are much more difficult to erase from the landscape than the rails and ties, and conservation efforts through the years have yielded the many rail-trail systems we have today.
+As the railroad became abandoned, weedy growth took over from lack of use.
+And as with so many rail lines, the war efforts demanded the steel from the rails and they were removed for scrap value.
+Fortunately, conservation efforts through the years have helped create the rail-trail systems and foster connections throughout communities.

 Other Information